selwynpolit/d9book/book/forms.md

 ### Add an autocomplete taxonomy field

 This makes a field on your form that automagically starts populating with terms when you start typing.
-Here the `$vid` is a vocabulary machine name like `media_tags`.
+Here, the `$vid` is a vocabulary machine name like `media_tags`.
 Not sure what `#tags` does -- It doesn't seem to be required.
-Notice vocab id (vid) is the taxonomy machine name not a number.
+Notice vocab id (vid) is the taxonomy machine name, not a number.

 ```php
 $vid1 = 'media_tags';